simp/pupmod-simp-simp_grafana/REFERENCE.md

 the installation method of Grafana to a repository by default since this is the SIMP preferred method for installing packages.

-Default value: 'repo'

 ##### `use_internet_repo`

 Data type: `Boolean`

-If set, allow the ::grafana module to point to the appropriate package repository on the Internet automatically.
+If set, allow the `grafana` module to point to the appropriate package repository on the Internet automatically.

-Default value: `false`

 ##### `version`